CiscoDevNet/sastre/README.md

 A good approach to reduce the number of parameters that need to be provided at execution is to create rc text files exporting those environment variables for a particular vManage.
 This is demonstrated in the Getting Started section below.

-For any of these arguments, vManage address, user and password; if they are not provided via the environment variables or command line arguments, the user is prompted for a value.
+For any of these arguments, vManage address, user and password; user is prompted for a value if they are not provided via the environment variables or command line arguments.

 ### Task-specific parameters